hongkailiu/dptp-doc/tmp/demo_scrum.md

 * apps-subdomain, api-server and registry: supported
 * console (4.5+) and openshit-monitoring (not supported yet)

-alert on probes and certificate: [blackbox-exporter](https://github.com/openshift/release/blob/master/clusters/app.ci/prow-monitoring/additional-scrape-configs_secret.yaml)
+Alert on probes and certificates for [all targets in blackbox-exporter](https://github.com/openshift/release/blob/master/clusters/app.ci/prow-monitoring/additional-scrape-configs_secret.yaml)

 # demo: May 07